jotux/C_standards/readme.md

 #### 2.6 switch statements

 Switch statements are to have the case statements indented one level out from the switch.
+Each case will be enclosed in brackets.
 Fall-throughs must be clearly documented.
 A default case is recommended but not required.

 >Example 2.6a - A switch statement with multiple cases including a fall-through

     Switch (foo)
     {
        case bar1:    // comment
+       {
            code…
            break;
+       }
        case bar2:    // OMG FALL THROUGH
+       {
            code…
+       }
        case bar3:    // comment
+       {
            code…
            break;
+       }
-       case default:
+       default:
+       {
            break;
+       }
     }    // end switch foo

 #### 2.7 Ternary operator